laravel/docs/helpers.md

 <a name="method-rescue"></a>
 #### `rescue()` {#collection-method}

-The `rescue` function executes the given Closure and catches any exceptions that occur during its execution.
+The `rescue` function executes the given closure and catches any exceptions that occur during its execution.
 All exceptions that are caught will be sent to your [exception handler](/docs/{{version}}/errors#the-exception-handler); however, the request will continue processing:

     return rescue(function () {
         return $this->method();
     });

 You may also pass a second argument to the `rescue` function.
-This argument will be the "default" value that should be returned if an exception occurs while executing the Closure:
+This argument will be the "default" value that should be returned if an exception occurs while executing the closure:

     return rescue(function () {
         return $this->method();